vananhmai-DA/Financial-Statement-Analysis-Dashboard-Germany_23-25/README.md

 Since the balance sheet and cash position are strong, the company has room to grow.
 However, cash should only be deployed into expansion after confirming that growth can be converted into profit and cash sustainably.

 A practical cash allocation rule is to keep a minimum cash reserve equal to **3–6 months of fixed operating costs**.
 Any excess cash can then be used for controlled expansion, automation, collection systems, productivity improvement, or high-margin product lines.
-The company should avoid using cash for aggressive expansion if overdue AR and discount pressure are not under control.
+The company should avoid using cash for aggressive expansion if late-payment exposure and discount pressure are not under control.

 ## 9. Final Conclusion